Trawl fishery working group terms of reference

 Queensland’s East Coast Trawl Fishery is Queensland’s largest commercial fishery.
 The fishery operates in Queensland and Commonwealth waters using otter trawl nets to target prawns, scallops and bugs.
 The fishery is managed using input controls such as limited entry, tradeable effort units, and spatial and temporal closures.
 The majority of fishing occurs in the Great Barrier Reef Marine Park.
 The fishery consists of the offshore otter trawl, river and inshore beam trawl and Moreton Bay otter trawl sectors.
 Compulsory catch reporting arrangements and vessel tracking systems are in place.
-The otter trawl sector is the largest with 411 licences.
-In 2016, 297 boats produced approximately 6100 tonnes of product (prawns, scallops, Moreton Bay bugs and squid) and provides a significant contribution to the State’s gross value of seafood production and supplies important export products for Queensland.
+The otter trawl sector is the largest with 408 licences.
+In 2018, 307 fishing boats produced approximately 6,300 tonnes of product (prawns, scallops, Moreton Bay bugs and squid) and provides a significant contribution to the State’s gross value of seafood production and supplies important export products for Queensland.

-The Trawl Fishery Working Group will provide advice on the operational aspects of the management of the trawl fishery.
+The working group will provide advice on the operational aspects of the management of the trawl fishery.

-- To provide advice to Fisheries Queensland on any operational matters, emerging issues and general management of Queensland’s east coast, Moreton Bay, stout whiting and beam trawl fisheries.
+- To provide general advice to Fisheries Queensland on any operational matters, emerging issues and general management of Queensland’s east coast, Moreton Bay, stout whiting and beam trawl fisheries.

 The role of working group members is to: